Ehen!

-Ehen! is a Nigerian slang exclamation that holds diverse meanings based on its context within a conversation.
+Ehen! is an exclamation in Nigerian slang that holds diverse meanings based on its context within a conversation.
 The term is commonly used in informal conversations and has become an integral part of Nigerian spoken language.

 Etymology and usage

 The origin of "Ehen!" can be traced to the Nigerian Pidgin language, which developed as a result of linguistic interactions between various ethnic groups, local languages, and English.
 The term itself is an onomatopoeic representation of a vocalized pause, often used to draw attention or signify understanding.